-- Complete a SPCC application for admission (will be completed at Jump Start Orientation)
+- Complete an SPCC application for admission

 - Have graduated from high school or have an Adult High School Diploma or have passed the GED with an equivalency certificate, which meets the minimum requirements set by the State of North Carolina